Charles Garland (philanthropist)

-Early life
+Early life and education

 Garland was born on June 26, 1899, in Hamilton, Massachusetts, the son of James Albert Garland Jr. and his wife Marie Louise (née Tudor).
-Known since childhood by the nickname "Barley", he enjoyed a privileged upbringing, being educated at Eton College, St. Paul's School (Concord), and Harvard University.
-He married Mary Mildred Wrenn in 1919.
+He was known since childhood by the nickname "Barley."

+Garland had a privileged upbringing, and was educated at Eton College, St. Paul's School, and Harvard University.
+In 1919, he married Mary Mildred Wrenn.
-Refusal of Inheritance

-Charles Garland's grandfather James Albert Garland Sr., Vice President of the First National Bank of New York, died in 1900.
-He left an immense fortune in bank stock, railroad stock and real estate to his son (Charles's father) James Albert Garland Jr.

-James Albert Garland Jr. himself died of pneumonia in 1906.
-His will stated that his estate (then valued at ten million dollars) should go to his wife until her death or remarriage, and thereafter to his sons, including Charles.
-Marie forfeited her right to the riches by remarrying in 1912.
-This left the estate in a trust fund, to be managed for the benefit of her sons until they reached the age of twenty-one.
+Garland's grandfather James Albert Garland Sr., vice president of the First National Bank of New York, died in 1900.
+He left an immense fortune in bank stock, railroad stock, and real estate to his son (Charles's father) James Albert Garland Jr. James Albert Garland Jr. died of pneumonia in 1906.
+His will stated that his estate, which then valued at $10 million, should go to his wife until her death or remarriage, and thereafter to his sons, including Charles.
+Marie forfeited her right to the inheritance by remarrying in 1912, which left the estate in a trust fund, which was managed for the benefit of her sons until they became 21-years-old.

+Career

-Charles Garland gained fame in November 1920 when it was announced that he had renounced his share of the inheritance, valued at one million dollars.
+Garland gained fame in November 1920 when it was announced that he had renounced his share of the inheritance, valued at one million dollars.
 He told newspapers that he had not earned the money, and that he did not believe in private property.
 He instead stated his intention to become an auto mechanic in order to provide for his wife and baby daughter.
 He later explained to a reporter that he would not accept money from "a system which starves thousands while hundreds are stuffed" and which "leaves a sick woman helpless and offers its services to a healthy man."
 Garland indicated to this reporter that he was not refusing to accept these funds because of socialist beliefs, but rather because as part of his study of the teachings of Jesus Christ and the works of Leo Tolstoy and H.G.
 Wells, he had come to the earnest belief that the money "is not mine."

 Garland's wife Mary stated that she supported the decision, and that she would also refuse any inheritance from her own wealthy family.

 There were newspaper reports that Garland had refused another million-dollar inheritance from his uncle, but Garland later denied that this was the case.